ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 deploy SCT Feedback.

-If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature could be attacked without risk of detection.
+If SCT Feedback was the only mechanism in the ecosystem, any server that did not implement the feature, would open itself and its users to attack without any possibility of detection.

 If SCT Feedback was not deployed, users who wished to have the strongest measure of privacy protection (by disabling STH Pollination Proof Fetching